jac21934/Jenkins_the_DnD_Bot/README.md

 # Jenkins_the_DnD_Bot
 Jenkins is a discord bot that helps me dm.
-He still under construction, but can roll dice and show the players stats and skills.
+He still under construction, but can roll dice and show the players' stats and skills.
 ## Dependencies
 Jenkins needs: